Amine0x0/login_system/README.md

 Clone the repository to your local machine.
 Make sure you have Python installed (version 3.x).
 Install the cryptography library using pip install cryptography.
-Run the program by executing the main script using python main_script.py.
+Run the program by executing the main script using Bash script./run.sh .
 Usage
 Choose options from the menu to log in, create an account, or exit the program.
 For account creation, enter a new username and password when prompted.